oloapinivad/MiLES/README.md

 However, each **MiLES** script can be run autonomously from command line providing the correct sequence of arguments.
 R-based scripts are written as R functions and thus can be called inside R if needed.

-* `universal_prepare.sh`. **MiLES** is based on a pre-processing of data.
+* `assimilate.sh`. **MiLES** is based on a pre-processing of data.
 This script expects geopotential height data (daily or higher frequency) in a single folder: from v0.5 it is able to identify 500hPa data among other levels.
+Since v0.7 replaces the older `z500_prepare.sh` since it is thought to work also on other type of data.
 The code interpolates data on a 2.5x2.5 grid, performs daily averaging and selects the NH only.
 Most importantly, it organizes the data structure in order to make it handable by **MiLES**.
 It produces a single NetCDF4 Zip files with all the data available.
 A check is performed in order to avoid useless run of the script: if your file is corrupted you can use the `doforcedata` flags to overwrite it.
 You can use both geopotential or geopotential height data, the former will be automatically converted.
 To simplify the analysis by R, the CDO `-a` is used to set an absolute time axis in the data.

 * `eof_fast.R` and `eof_figures.R`.
 EOFs are computed using Singular Value Decompositon (SVD) R function by the former script, while the latter provides the figures.
 EOFs signs for the main EOFs are checked in order to maintain consistency with the reference dataset.

 * `blocking_fast.R` and `blocking_figures.R`.
 Blocking analysis is performed by the first R script.
 The second provides the figures.
 Both the Davini et al. (2012) and the Tibaldi and Molteni (1990) blocking index are computed and plotted by these scripts, as well a wide set of related dignostics.
 See Davini et al. (2012) for more details.
+Since v0.7 `u500_block.R` is included for a beta computation of blocking from zonalw wind at 500hPa.

 * `regimes_fast.R` and `regimes_figures.R`.
 Weather regimes analysis is performed by the first R script.
 It also tries to assign the right weather regimes to its name, saving all to NetCDF data.
 The second provides the figures.